 When used correctly, Depo Provera is 99.7% effective in preventing pregnancy over 12 weeks.

-NuvaRing is a flexible, colorless, odorless ring about the size of a silver dollar containing estrogen and progesterone, the same hormones used in oral contraceptives.
+NuvaRing is a flexible, colorless, odorless ring that contains the same hormones used in birth control pills.
 The hormones are absorbed through the vagina into the blood stream to prevent pregnancy.
 The ring is inserted into the vagina and left in place for 21 days.
 It is then removed for seven days to allow for a period.

 The mini-pill is a type of birth control pill that contains about half the amount of the hormone progestin found in most combined oral contraceptives.
 There is no estrogen in mini-pills.